Nuclear ab initio calculations of 6He $\beta$-decay for beyond the Standard Model studies: Abstract

 \section{Abstract}

 Precision measurements of $\beta$-decay observables offer the possibility to search for deviations from the Standard Model.
 A possible discovery of such deviations requires accompanying first-principles calculations.
-Here we compute the nuclear structure recoil corrections for the $\beta$-decay of $^6$He which is of central interest in several experimental efforts.
-We use the \emph{ab~initio} no-core shell model in the impulse approximation with potentials based on chiral effective field theory, augmented with an analysis of relevant uncertainties.
-We find that nuclear corrections create a significant deviation from the pure Gamow--Teller predictions---within the sensitivity of future experiments---making them essential in searches for physics beyond the Standard Model.
+Here we compute the nuclear structure corrections for the $\beta$-decay of $^6$He which is of central interest in several experimental efforts.
+We employ the impulse approximation together with wave functions calculated using the \emph{ab~initio} no-core shell model with potentials based on chiral effective field theory.
+We use these state-of-the-art calculations to give a novel and comprehensive analysis of theoretical uncertainties.
+We find that nuclear corrections, which we compute within the sensitivity of future experiments, create significant deviation from the naive Gamow-Teller predictions, making their accurate assessment essential in searches for physics beyond the Standard Model.

 The Standard Model (SM) is very successful in explaining the vast majority of observed phenomena in particle physics.
-However, it is also known to be incomplete, e.g., the finite mass of the neutrino, or recent hints from measurements of the anomalous magnetic moment of the positive muon~\cite{PhysRevLett.126.141801}.
-One of the heralds of contemporary experimental particle physics is therefore the search for evidence for Beyond the Standard Model (BSM) physics.
-In particular, recent years have brought advances in the sensitivity of \(\beta\)-decay studies.
-This precision frontier is a route to search for BSM physics---alternative to the high-energy frontier represented by the Large Hadron Collider (LHC)---due to the fact that \(\beta\)-decays are sensitive to interference of currents of SM particles and hypothetical BSM physics.
+Nevertheless, several important questions remain unanswered and the search for evidence of Beyond the Standard Model (BSM) physics is one of the heralds of contemporary particle physics~\cite{peskin2016trail}.
+In particular, recent years have brought advances in the sensitivity of \(\beta\)-decay studies, and several high precision experimental efforts~\cite{GONZALEZALONSO2019165,cirigliano2019precision} have been deployed, as a ``precision frontier'' to search for BSM physics---alternative to the high-energy frontier represented by the Large Hadron Collider (LHC)~\cite{CIRIGLIANO201393}. \(\beta\)-decay observables are sensitive to interference of currents of SM particles and hypothetical BSM physics.
 Such couplings are proportional to $\big(v/\Lambda\big)^2$, with $v\approx 174$~GeV, the SM vacuum expectation value, and $\Lambda$ the new physics energy scale.
-Thus, finding deviations between SM theoretical predictions and experiment, that can be inferred as a result of a $ \sim 10^{-3}$ coupling between SM and BSM physics, would suggest new physics at $\Lambda=5-10$~TeV, at the limit of the reach of colliders such as LHC.
+This entails that a difference between SM theoretical predictions and experiment that can be inferred as a result of a $ \sim 10^{-4}$ coupling between SM and BSM physics would suggest new physics at a scale that is out of the reach of current particle accelerators.